 Located in the College’s Administration building, Student Services is a direct contact point for student and parents for all student absences, holidays, appointment etc. If your child needs to be away on a normal school day, please contact our Student Services Officer by;

 - SMS the Student Services Absentee Line at 0481 070 669, any time

 - Email email@example.com at any time

-- Phone 9938 9100 between 8.20am and 4pm
+- Phone 9938 9100 between 8.20am and 3.30pm

 Parents must wait at Student Services when collecting their child for an appointment.
 Students must ‘tag out’ and ‘tag in’ at Student Services when leaving and returning to the College during the school day.
 If a student is marked absent from a class and parents have not contacted Students Services, an automated SMS or email will be sent to parents asking for an explanation of their child’s absence.
 Parents should reply to the auto SMS or email and should not store the number for future use because it is specific to that particular absentee incident.
 The full student absence policy can be found here.